 Seda Lio (Lio Beach)

-Located on Lio Beach, this recently built El Nido resort is one of the best places to stay if you have a bigger budget and, in our opinion, it’s the best in this area.
-Although the rooms don’t have sea views due to the vegetation, it is beachfront and almost all open directly onto its huge infinity‑style pool, and each has its own terrace.
+Located on Lio Beach, this recently built resort in El Nido is one of the best places to stay if you have a bigger budget and, in our opinion, it’s the best in this area.
+Although the rooms don’t have sea views due to the vegetation, the resort is beachfront and almost all open directly onto its huge infinity pool, and each has its own terrace.

-Prices start at $230 per night, including a super complete breakfast.
-They offer a free transfer service to El Nido Town, so you can go for dinner or catch the island hoppings without any problem.
-Even so, in Lio Beach you have plenty of restaurants if you don’t want to move.
-For us, it’s the most comfortable option for where to stay in El Nido if what you want is the beach.
-It’s also an ideal accommodation area if you’re traveling with family.
+Prices start at $230 per night, including a generous breakfast.
+They offer a free transfer service to El Nido Town, so you can go for dinner or catch the island-hopping tours without any problem.
+Even so, in Lio Beach you have plenty of restaurants if you don’t feel like going anywhere else.
+For us, it’s the most comfortable option for where to stay in El Nido if the beach is your priority.
+It’s also an ideal area to stay if you’re traveling with your family.

 See prices and dates at Seda Lio